5 Tasks Real Estate Data Aggregators Should Automate and How

 For companies manually handling invoice data, technology presents a huge opportunity to improve efficiency and reduce operational costs by automating the end to end accounts payable process.
 Especially when machine learning (ML) and robotic process automation (RPA) are radically and positively changing the way document are processed.

-Accurately processed invoice data provide better insights to strengthen organizational negotiating power.
+Accurately processed invoice data provide better insights to strengthen organizational negotiating power and build credibility.
 Businesses are better equipped to partner with major suppliers to share risk, extend payment terms and increase warranty periods.

-A pharmaceutical company in Switzerland used automation to reduce process complexities and strengthen corporate cost management.
+A pharmaceutical company in Switzerland implemented automation and realized ROI in less than two months and a 90% improvement in overall processing time was achieved, by using automation to reduce process complexities and strengthen corporate cost management.
 The workflow for inbound collection of invoices from across multi-functional printers (MFPs), scanners, fax, e-mail and other electronic systems was standardized and automated.
-The ROI for implementing automation was realized in less than two months and a 90% improvement in the overall processing time was achieved.

 The company used ML and AI to identify vendors.
 Based on this intelligence, invoices were sorted and routed to concerned departments for approvals.
 This not only eliminated the need to sort the documents before they were processed but significantly reduced errors and delays.

 When a media Moghul from Switzerland automated credit note processing, there was 100% reduction in manual efforts, 60% improvement in the processing time and the accuracy of their invoice data skyrocketed.
 The company realized its ROI in just 3 months.
 So how did this happen?